Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Abstract

 \section{Abstract}

-We consider a generalization of the celebrated Online Convex Optimization (OCO) framework with online adversarial constraints.
-We present two algorithms having simple modular structures that yield universal dynamic regret and cumulative constraint violation bounds, improving upon the state-of-the-art results.
-Our results hold in the most general case when both the cost and constraint functions are chosen arbitrarily by an adversary, and the constraint functions need not contain any common feasible point.
-The results are established by reducing the constrained learning problem to an instance of the standard OCO problem with specially constructed surrogate cost functions.
+We consider a generalization of the celebrated Online Convex Optimization (OCO) framework with adversarial online constraints.
+In this problem, an online learner interacts with an adversary sequentially over multiple rounds.
+At the beginning of each round, the learner chooses an action from a convex decision set.
+After that, the adversary reveals a convex cost function and a convex constraint function.
+The goal of the learner is to minimize the cumulative cost while satisfying the constraints as tightly as possible.
+We present two efficient algorithms with simple modular structures that give universal dynamic regret and cumulative constraint violation bounds, improving upon state-of-the-art results.
+While the first algorithm, which achieves the optimal regret bound, involves projection onto the constraint sets, the second algorithm is projection-free and achieves better violation bounds in rapidly varying environments.
+Our results hold in the most general case when both the cost and constraint functions are chosen arbitrarily, and the constraint functions need not contain any fixed common feasible point.
+We establish these results by introducing a general framework that reduces the constrained learning problem to an instance of the standard OCO problem with specially constructed surrogate cost functions.